pinussilvestrus/camunda-modeler-autosave-plugin/README.md

 1. Download and copy this repository into the `plugins` directory of the Camunda Modeler
 2. Start the Camunda Modeler
-3. Enable and configure auto save mechanism via Modal
+3. Enable and configure autosave mechanism via overlay

 Refer to the [plugins documentation](https://github.com/camunda/camunda-modeler/tree/master/docs/plugins#plugging-into-the-camunda-modeler) to get detailed information on how to create and integrate Camunda Modeler plugins.